October 1, 2020

 The most obvious and common answer is that while sensors may stay the same, regulations may not.
 Calibration laboratories stay up-to-date on the latest changes to federal regulations, including for different industries.
 Taking your sensor equipment to get updated regularly ensures that your manufacturing or storage facilities will remain in compliance with the latest safety laws, rules, and regulations.

-Precision is of the utmost important in so many different circumstances.
+Precision is of the utmost importance in so many different circumstances.
 For things like medicine, even a fraction of a decimal point can mean the difference between life or death.

 Are You Looking For Calibration Services For Your Data Logger?